With history mostly on his side, Seahawks’ Pete Carroll takes a chance on Josh Gordon

 He isn’t a financial burden (the Seahawks will pick up the remainder of his one-year, $2.05 million contract), and there isn’t much proof he is a locker-room distraction.
 It’s possible the Oct.
 10 knee injury that caused the Patriots to put him on the injured-reserve list is still an issue — but the main deterrent seems to be his struggles with pot.

 If I’m Carroll, I’m taking that risk.
 I’m looking at a major red-zone threat who had 20 receptions for 287 yards in his six games with New England this year.
-I’m seeing a guy who really, really can’t afford another drug violation, lest kiss his career goodbye.
+I’m seeing a guy who really, really can’t afford another drug violation, lest he kiss his career goodbye.
 And I’m looking at my track record with other troubled players and am going all in on this gamble.

 Obviously, the Seahawks have made some regrettable investments.
 Percy Harvin and Malik McDowell are the among the names that come to mind.
 But most of the time, Carroll and company complete their reclamation projects.

-Gordon will not be in the lineup Sunday vs. Tampa Bay, but if he resembles anything close to his old self for the rest of the season, Seattle should have one of the most dynamic offenses in the league.
+Gordon will not be in the lineup Sunday vs. Tampa Bay, but if he resembles anything close to his old self for the rest of the season, the Seahawks should have one of the most dynamic offenses in the league.

 With him, Tyler Lockett and DK Metcalf, quarterback Russell Wilson has a delectable menu of receivers.